How to Report Abuse

 What we do

 Our mission is to help children and their families on their path of healing.
-Baton Rouge Children’s Advocacy Center does this by providing trauma-informed, child-focused services in the aftermath of physical abuse, sexual abuse, or a violent crime.
+The Baton Rouge Children’s Advocacy Center does this by providing trauma-informed, child-focused services in the aftermath of physical abuse, sexual abuse, or a violent crime.

 Support the CAC